How do I ________?

 How do I home school while working full time?
 That’s a great question and many people believe that since both parents are working full time they can’t homeschool but that might not be the case.
 Check this out: How To Homeschool When You Have a Full Time Job and Working and Homeschooling – Yes, It’s Possible.

 I feel totally inadequate to teach my kids, what do I need to be capable of pulling off homeschooling?
 You need to be able to read.
 That’s it.
 Let’s start by taking a deep breath.
 You are capable.
 You are not inadequate!
 You might feel inadequate simply because no one has ever taken the time to tell you that you have been successfully teaching your kids from the day they were born.
 Don’t believe me?
 Who taught your child to use a spoon?
 You did.
 Who taught your child to count to 10?
 Most likely you.
 Who taught your child to use the toilet?
 You did.
 Who taught your child to tie their shoes, zip their coat up, put on gloves (ok, I still have a problem with this one at times).
 YOU did all that!
-Ok, I can hear the complaints now, but that’s not teaching them school work!!
+Ok, I can hear the arguments now: “but that’s not the same teaching them school work!”
+Don’t be so sure!
+You can help your child learn everything in life using these three key ways:

 • Instructions